 After nearly two years of surveys, focus groups, listening sessions, external reviews, and data analysis, the Fayette County Board of Education adopted the district’s 2017-21 Strategic Plan on Feb.
 13, 2017.
-Superintendent Manny Caulk presented the final version June 29, 2017, to various stakeholders gathered at the Embassy Suites.
+Then-Superintendent Manny Caulk presented the final version June 29, 2017, to various stakeholders gathered at the Embassy Suites.
 (See video & news release.)

 Delivering on the promise of a world-class education for each and every student in Fayette County requires an uncommon commitment to putting the needs of students above all else.
 Every action we take and every decision we make must be grounded in doing what’s best for the more than 40,000 children we serve.
 With this strategic plan, we are establishing excellence as the expectation.
 We are clearly defining what equity means in Fayette County Public Schools and outlining the steps necessary to accomplish it.
 The plan reaffirms our mission, crystallizes our vision, and defines benchmarks to measure our progress.
 It establishes a clear picture of the characteristics and skill sets we want each graduate of our district to possess.

 This plan is a landmark for our community because it identifies where we will focus efforts and resources to achieve our shared goals.
 For the first time in more than a decade, we will have alignment between our vision and mission by connecting our current state to our desired state.
 Nothing in this plan detracts from the great work currently happening.
 Rather, it affirms the commitment of our entire FCPS community to ensure excellence and equity for all students, and focuses efforts on our five imperatives: Excellent Student Opportunities, Excellent Staff, Excellent Schools, Excellent Supports, and Excellent Relationships.